 EDP gives you deeper insight into human nature, diving into hands-on skills tied to emotion-driven design, journey mapping, and bigger-picture design strategies.

 Based on your career, here’s what I recommend

 I recommend both.
 But if you just want to take one, here’s a career-focused answer:

 Beginners in digital media

-Professionals with some or significant experience applying psychology
+Professionals with experience applying psychology

 If you’ve been working for many years and are taking classes or reading extensively on applied psychology or behavioral design, you’ll appreciate DBC for the broad framework and practical format.
 However, you may find EDP to be more cutting-edge and insightful.
 My advanced students say they like both classes but that EDP gives them something truly unique.